emanuel-minetti/actix-rest-vue-setup/README.md

 # Actix SPA boilerplate

-A boilerplate for an SPA (Singe Page Application) web app using [aktix](https://actix.rs/).
+A boilerplate for an SPA (Singe Page Application) web app using [Actix](https://actix.rs/).
-It uses Aktix for serving a REST API as well as the [Vue](https://vuejs.org/) client.
+It uses Actix for serving a REST API as well as the [Vue](https://vuejs.org/) client.
 (This may not be the optimal setup, but it keeps everything nicely in place (and in *one* repository :grinning:)).
 The boilerplate is not very optionated, so many choices are hardcoded.